harshalmore31/UCLA-Hackathon/task-3/task-3_implementation.md

-## Deep DreamGAN: Generating Synthetic Data from Dataset
+## Deep GAN: Generating Synthetic Data from Dataset

 ### Description:

-This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate synthetic data that resembles real-world dreamscript data from the provided "merged_train_data.csv" file.
+This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate synthetic data that resembles real-world  script data from the provided "merged_train_data.csv" file.
 The model is designed to capture the underlying statistical distribution of the dataset and produce realistic, high-quality samples.

 #### Key Features:
 - Efficient Preprocessing: Handles missing values, converts data to appropriate numerical types, and performs label encoding and standardization for both categorical and numerical features.